The open lab book

 ELN based on Drupal, On soundforge, Github

-The ELNs I see are for specific purpose (biology, chemistry, with databases of chemical compounds per example).
-I feel we will have to design our own general ELN and interface it with the VAS.
+The ELNs developed to date are for specific purpose (biology, chemistry, with databases of chemical compounds per example).
+OVNs need to design a general ELN and interface it with the NRP-CAS.

 History